A Florida Keys Vacation Means A Green Vacation

 Paddleboarding When the winds are too much (or simply nonexistent) for kiteboarding, standup paddling is a perfect stand-in sport for fun and a core physical workout.
 It's possible to use the board for surfing, traversing on a "downwinder" (riding the board backed by tradewinds to cover long distances), as a fishing or diving platform, or just quietly enjoying secluded eco-tours through the backcountry flats in an environmentally friendly way.

 Snorkeling & Diving Thousands of recreational scuba divers are hosted in the Florida Keys each year, where they can snorkel or dive the third largest barrier coral reef in the world.
-Established by the Florida Keys National Marine Sanctuary, the Florida Keys Shipwreck Heritage Trail is a water-based line of nine notable wreck sites suitable for both snorkeling and diving that stretches from Key Largo to Key West.
-The trail was not only created to encourage an appreciation and understanding of the Keys' maritime heritage, but artificial reefs take pressure off the natural reef system by promoting marine ecosystems in areas that were generally featureless ocean bottom while at the same time creating new recreational diving areas that thrive with aquatic life.
-Sanctuary personnel also help educate recreational divers about coral reef etiquette.
+Divers in the Florida Keys have a unique opportunity to explore historic shipwrecks and military vessels purposely sunk as artificial reefs along a trail that stretches from Key Largo to Key West.
+A Florida Keys Wreck Trek was created to encourage an appreciation and understanding of the Keys' maritime heritage, and these artificial reefs take pressure off the natural reef system by promoting marine ecosystems in areas that were generally featureless ocean bottom while at the same time creating new recreational diving areas that thrive with aquatic life.
+Professional dive operators as well as the Florida Keys National Marine Sanctuary staff help educate recreational divers about coral reef etiquette.

 Catch & Release fishing Conservation efforts designed to enhance fish stocks have been driving the fishing ethic in the Keys for decades.
 Keys guides pioneered catch-and-release fishing.
 Size and bag limits, and more recently bans on gill nets and fish traps in state waters, have enabled stocks to grow and stabilize.